 Patient abuse is especially upsetting due to the vulnerability of those who trust their caregivers.
-The person responsible for the abuse may face criminal charges.
+The person responsible for the elder abuse may face criminal charges.
 The outcome of their criminal case has no bearing on any civil litigation.

 A personal injury lawyer understands the steps necessary for pursuing justice on behalf of abused patients.
 They can fight for the compensation your loved one needs in order to seek quality medical care and to relocate to a different facility.

-- Psychological abuse
+Psychological abuse or emotional abuse

 If your loved one suffered abuse that resulted in serious harm, a personal injury lawyer can guide you through the legal process.
 Justice for your loved one takes time, and your lawyer can keep you informed by providing updates about your case.

-When Abuse Results in Death
+When Elder Abuse Results in Death

 Entrusting your loved one to the care of others is never easy.
 Learning that they died at the hands of those paid to care for them is troubling.
 By leaving your case in the hands of a personal injury lawyer, you can focus more on your grief and less on your anger.